top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/demoInstructions_fleetcommunication.md

 ## Duckiebot setup notes {#demo-template-duckiebot-setup}

-For this demo, additional wireless adapters are needed that allow mesh networking (e.g. TP-Link TL-WN822N or TL-WN821N).
+No modification on the Duckiebots are needed.

 ## Pre-flight checklist {#demo-template-pre-flight}

 This pre-flight checklist describes the steps that are sufficient to ensure that the demo will be correct:

-Check: Additional wireless adapter is plugged in.

 Check: Duckiebots have sufficient battery charge.

-Check: Laptop is able to connect to Duckiebot networks
+Check: Laptop is able to connect to Duckiebot networks.

 ## Demo setup {#demo-template-run}

-ssh into the bots and then run the following command on each Duckiebot.

 Some packages are needed to enable the communication beween the Duckiebots, namely Protobuf, ZeroMQ and B.A.T.M.A.N.
-For this run the following code.

-Find the name of the wifi interface (wifi interface normally: wlan0) and specify a static IP adress, be carefull to not use the same IP on two bots
+ssh into the Duckiebots and find the name of the wifi interface (wifi interface normally: wlan0) you can use iwconfig.

     $ iwconfig

+Next specify a static IP adress, be carefull to not use the same IP on two bots.
+Then run the following commands:

 Then change to dependecie directory